Live actor: Shoichi Honda (The Blue Awakening and Persona 4 Arena), Mitsuru Karahashi (The Ultramarine Labyrinth and The Bismuth Crystals)

 - Revolvers Are Just Better: Not just any revolver either, but a Smith and Wesson Model .500.
 Naturally, since his Arcana is the Wheel of Fortune.

 - Shadow Archetype: To the protagonist.
 This is even more pronounced in the movie adaptations which gave Makoto a defined personality.
 Takaya is basically what Makoto could have been had he let apathy and nihilism take over his heart.
+Instead of trying to protect and bond with people, and make the most of his limited time, Takaya chose to spread his misery (as he's dying slowly).

 - The Sociopath: Takaya has all the signs of it.
 He's manipulative, lacks empathy and willing to kill just for a few kicks.